jhkliu42/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a computational biologist at [insitro](https://insitro.com/), where I am part of the Data Science and Machine Learning team and focus on imaging-related efforts.
-My broad research interests lie at the intersection of emerging technologies and the immediate data analysis, and I particularly enjoy working closely with experimentalists to maximize the investigatory power of cutting-edge scientific instrumentation.
+I am a data scientist at [insitro](https://insitro.com/), where I am part of the Computational Biology team.
+I focus on using classical and applied ML analysis techniques for imaging and sequencing-based high throughput screening efforts.
+My broad scientific interests lie at the intersection of emerging technologies and the immediate data analysis, and I particularly enjoy working closely with experimentalists to maximize the investigatory power of cutting-edge scientific assays.

 Previously, I was a computational biologist at [Chan Zuckerberg Biohub SF](https://www.czbiohub.org/sf/).
 There I used single-cell and spatial transcriptomics technologies to study the fundamental cell biology of development and infectious disease.
 My focus was on developing downstream analysis methods for imaging-based spatial transcriptomics to study systems such as the developing zebrafish embryo.